New Haven, Connecticut: Primary and secondary schools

 New Haven Public Schools is the school district serving the city.
 Wilbur Cross High School and Hillhouse High School are New Haven's two largest public secondary schools.

 Hopkins School, a private school, was founded in 1660 and is the fifth-oldest educational institution in the United States.
 New Haven is home to a number of other private schools as well as public magnet schools, including Metropolitan Business Academy, High School in the Community, Hill Regional Career High School, Co-op High School, New Haven Academy, Edgewood Magnet School, ACES Educational Center for the Arts, the Foote School and the Sound School, all of which draw students from New Haven and suburban towns.
 New Haven is also home to two Achievement First charter schools, Amistad Academy and Elm City College Prep, and to Common Ground, an environmental charter school.

 The city is renowned for its progressive school lunch programs, and participation in statewide bussing efforts toward increased diversity in schools.

-PROUD Academy will open in New Haven in September 2023.